Jeunese/jeunese.github.io/docs/voice-and-tone.md

 - Be useful (objective, user-centric, action-oriented, and goal-focused)

 Some of the guidelines for meeting these goals overlap.
 For example, using the second person ("you") makes it easier to write in the active voice (**be clear**), helps establish a conversational style (**be human**), and makes the content directly relevant to the reader (**be useful**).

-> **Notes on formality:**
->
-> * Formality in writing is a spectrum.
-While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would", or "mightn't" instead of "might not".
-> * Professional isn't the same as formal.
-You can write clearly and simply, and thus less formally, without losing the credibility needed for technical (serious) documentation and in-product guidance.
->

 ### Be clear